kcho/ENIGMA_CHR_DTI/README.md

 $ enigma_chr_dir=/Users/kc244/enigma_chr_data   # set this to your data location
 $ singularity run -e -B ${enigma_chr_dir}:/data:rw enigma-chr-pipeline.simg
 ```

+**The pipeline is expected to take about 2~3 hours to process a single subject data.**

 ## Sharing outputs to other teams